 and $p(t) = e^{-t}$ whenever $\frac{d}{n}+\frac{t}{n}\leq c$.
 Inequality \eqref{eq:combination} thus implies the desired result whenever $t\leq d$.
-If $t>d$, it suffices to show that under the stated assumptions, $\|\Sigma^{-1/2}(\wh\mu_n - \mu)\|\leq C\sqrt{\frac{t}{n}}$ with probability at least $1-2e^{-t}$, which follows directly from Theorem 2.1 in \citep{chen2018robust}. \end{proof} \begin{remark} The bound of Corollary \ref{th:main} remains valid whenever $d\geq n+1$: indeed, in this case with probability $1$ the convex hull of $X_1,\ldots,X_n$ is a simplex with $n$ vertices, and every point in the convex hull has (maximal) depth $1/n$, hence $\wh\mu_n$ coincides with the sample mean. \end{remark} Up to the values of numerical constants, the same result is valid for the Stahel-Donoho estimator. \begin{corollary}[Stahel-Donoho estimator] Let $X_1,\ldots, X_n$ be i.i.d. copies of $X\sim N(\mu,\Sigma)$ where $\Sigma$ is non-singular, and let $\widetilde\mu_n$ be the barycenter of the set of Stahel-Donoho estimators.
+If $t>d$, it suffices to show that under the stated assumptions, $\|\Sigma^{-1/2}(\wh\mu_n - \mu)\|\leq C\sqrt{\frac{t}{n}}$ with probability at least $1-2e^{-t}$, which follows directly from Theorem 2.1 in \cite{chen2018robust}. \end{proof} \begin{remark} The bound of Corollary \ref{th:main} remains valid even when $d\geq n+1$: indeed, in this case with probability $1$ the convex hull of $X_1,\ldots,X_n$ is a simplex with $n$ vertices, and every point in the convex hull has (maximal) depth $1/n$, hence $\wh\mu_n$ coincides with the sample mean.
+This reasoning also demonstrates that generally, deviation guarantees for Tukey's median do not have to be sub-Gaussian in the regime $d\geq n+1 $ (e.g. when $X$ follows elliptically symmetric distribution where the random variable $\eta$ has heavy-tailed distribution). \end{remark} Up to the values of numerical constants, the same result is valid for the Stahel-Donoho estimator. \begin{corollary}[Stahel-Donoho estimator] Let $X_1,\ldots, X_n$ be i.i.d. copies of $X\sim N(\mu,\Sigma)$ where $\Sigma$ is non-singular, and let $\widetilde\mu_n$ be the barycenter of the set of Stahel-Donoho estimators.
 Then there exist absolute constants $c,C>0$ such that

-with probability at least $1-2e^{-t}$ whenever $\frac{d}{n}+\frac{t}{n}\leq c$. \end{corollary} \begin{proof} The argument repeats the proof of Corollary \ref{th:main} \emph{mutatis mutandis}, where Theorem 1 in \citep{depersin2023robustness} plays the role of Theorem 2.1 in \citep{chen2018robust}. \end{proof} \begin{remark} Results of both corollaries hold not just for Gaussian measures but more generally for a wide class of elliptically symmetric distributions.
-Indeed, the arguments in \citep{chen2018robust,depersin2023robustness} leading to the bounds for $e(n,t,d)$ remain valid if we assume that $X\sim \m E(\mu,\Sigma,F)$ is such that the density $q(t)$ of one-dimensional projections
+with probability at least $1-2e^{-t}$ whenever $\frac{d}{n}+\frac{t}{n}\leq c$. \end{corollary} \begin{proof} The argument repeats the proof of Corollary \ref{th:main} \emph{mutatis mutandis}, where Theorem 1 in \cite{depersin2023robustness} plays the role of Theorem 2.1 in \cite{chen2018robust}. \end{proof} \begin{remark} Results of both corollaries hold not just for Gaussian measures but more generally for a wide class of elliptically symmetric distributions.
+Indeed, the arguments in \cite{chen2018robust} and \cite{depersin2023robustness} leading to the bounds for $e(n,t,d)$ remain valid if we assume that $X\sim \m E(\mu,\Sigma,F)$ is such that the density $q(t)$ of one-dimensional projections

-where $\dotp{\cdot}{\cdot}$ denotes the standard Euclidean inner product, is continuous and strictly positive at the origin (also see remark 2.2 in \citep{chen2018robust}).
+where $\dotp{\cdot}{\cdot}$ denotes the standard Euclidean inner product, is continuous and strictly positive at the origin (also see Remark 2.2 in \cite{chen2018robust}).
 For example, multivariate t-distribution satisfies this assumption. \end{remark}

-\subsection{Performance guarantees in the adversarial contamination framework.}
+\subsection{Performance guarantees in the adversarial contamination framework}